ehmatthes/cs_standards/README.md

-cs_standards
+Computer Science Standards
 ============

-A casting of the CSTA Computer Science Standards in the format of the Great Schools Partnership model.
+This project involves casting the Computer Science Teachers Association's (CSTA) Computer Science standards into the format followed by the Great Schools Partnership (GSP).

+One issue that teachers deal with when working with discipline-specific standards is that every set of standards has a slightly different structure.
+So when we plan classes, materials, assessments, and reporting mechanisms we have to rethink each subject area differently.
+Of all the systems for organizing standards, I like the GSP model best.
+This project is an attempt to cast the CSTA standards into the GSP model, and see if it makes the standards more useful.